-The physics major is intended to prepare students for advanced study in physics or engineering, for teaching high school physics, for a career in industrial research and development, government research laboratories, or any career involving quantitative problem solving and analysis.
+The physics major is intended to prepare you for advanced study in physics or engineering, for teaching high school physics, for a career in industrial research and development, government research laboratories, or any career involving quantitative problem solving and analysis.

 - Phys 191 General Physics I

 - Phys 271 Experimental Physics I (.5 course)

 - Phys 360 Quantum Mechanics